Spring Boot Tutorial: Build an MVC Java Web App using Netbeans

 Step #4: Create Spring MVC Controller

-Now, it's time for `C` terms of MVC that means Controller.
-To create it on Netbeans just right click on project name -> New -> Java Class.
+Now, it's time for `C` terms of MVC, which means Controller.
+To create it on Netbeans, just right click on the project name -> New -> Java Class.
 Fill the class name with ProductController and the package with com.djamware.springmvc.controllers.
-Leave other fields as default then click the Finish button.
+Leave other fields as default, then click the Finish button.
 That newly created Java class file will be opened automatically.
 Replace all Java codes with these codes of @Controller, @RequestMapping, @RequestParam, ProductRepository, and all required CRUD methods that return the page for each CRUD operation.

 /*